 Electric Utility Proxy Group

-Regarding the identification of candidate proxy group members, the Commission clarified that it generally presumes a company that is not listed by Value Line in its Electric Utility grouping should not be included in the proxy group.
-However, the Commission further clarified in this decision that it will assess evidence to determine whether an alternative non-Electric Utility classified company whose business activities are predominately involved in the sale of electricity should be included as well.
-The overall goal is to have a proxy group of companies with similar business and risk profile to the subject utility.
-As part of the fourth complaint, the Commission accepted the inclusion of Algonquin and Emera Maine, Inc. in the proxy group, with both companies listed in the Value Line Power category at the time of the decision.
+Regarding the identification of candidate proxy group members, the Commission clarified that it generally presumes that a company not listed in Value Line's Electric Utility grouping should not be included in the proxy group.
+However, the Commission further clarified in this decision that it will assess evidence to determine whether an alternative non-Electric Utility classified company whose business activities are predominantly involved in the sale of electricity should be included as well.
+The overall goal is to establish a proxy group of companies with a business and risk profile similar to that of the subject utility.
+As part of the fourth complaint, the Commission accepted the inclusion of Algonquin and Emera Maine, Inc., in the proxy group, both of which were listed in the Value Line Power category at the time of the decision.
 Presently, Algonquin is no longer covered by Value Line, but Emera Maine is.

 Natural Break Exclusion

-It is beneficial to observe how the Commission implements its natural break analysis which the Commission employs on a case-by-case basis.
-Here, in respect of the DCF analysis for the first complaint, the Commission found that following a natural break assessment that UIL Holdings Corp.'s 12.27% was justifiably excluded.
+It is beneficial to observe how the Commission implements its natural break analysis, which it employs on a case-by-case basis.
+Here, in respect of the DCF analysis for the first complaint, the Commission found that, following a natural break assessment, UIL Holdings Corp.'s 12.27% was justifiably excluded.

-UIL Holdings Corp. showed an ROE of 12.27%, which was 130 basis points greater than the next highest result of 10.97%.
+UIL Holdings Corp. reported a ROE of 12.27%, which was 130 basis points higher than the next-highest result of 10.97%.
 The largest gap elsewhere in the array was only 43 basis points, justifying its removal (see P 458).
-Similarly, Algonquin was excluded from the DCF analysis because its ROE of 17.58% exceeded the high-end threshold and was 564 basis points greater than the next highest result, failing the natural break test (see P 706).
+Similarly, Algonquin was excluded from the DCF analysis because its ROE of 17.58% exceeded the high-end threshold and was 564 basis points above the next-highest result, failing the natural break test (see P 706).

 CAPM Beta

-The Commission relied on Value Line betas in this decision but it is important to highlight that only Value Line betas were available in the record of this proceeding.
+The Commission relied on Value Line betas in this decision, but it is important to highlight that only Value Line betas were available in the record of this proceeding.
 The Commission included a footnote in the decision explaining that it has found Bloomberg-based betas to be more appropriate to rely on when available. (see P 258, fn.
 582 and P 261).
-This reflects an ongoing methodological preference by the Commission for more granular, real-time market data where it becomes part of the record.
+This reflects an ongoing methodological preference by the Commission for more granular beta data that synchs with the end of the six-month study period.

 CAPM Market Return — Selection of Short-Term EPS Growth Rate

 The Commission continued to express a preference for IBES short-term EPS growth rates to compute the S&P 500 Market Return estimate.
-The Commission added that based on the record in this proceeding, and given its subsequent experience implementing the CAPM, it found it appropriate to rely on IBES rates and not Value Line growth rates. (see PP 283-284).
-This methodological consistency demonstrates the Commission's commitment to using analyst consensus forecasts over broader industry-average methodologies.
+The Commission added that, based on the record in this proceeding and its subsequent experience implementing the CAPM, it found it appropriate to rely on IBES rates rather than Value Line growth rates. (see PP 283-284).

 Risk Premium Method

-• Heterogeneous ROE Sources: Prior ROE determinations reflected in the method's dataset may not reflect ROE results that were not determined by a market-based method, e.g., settlement agreement based ROEs
+- Heterogeneous ROE Sources: Prior ROE determinations reflected in the method's dataset may not reflect ROE results that were determined by a market-based method, e.g., settlement agreement based ROEs.

 However, the Commission continues to not foreclose use of the method if its concerns can be addressed. (see PP 320-323).